South Pacific Coast 2-8-0 "Consolidation" Locomotives in the USA

 Class 13 (Locobase 11793)

 Data from Baldwin Locomotive Works Specification for Engines, 1888, as digitized by the DeGolyer Library of Southern Methodist University Vol 14, p.
 188. Works number was 6157 in April 1882.
-See several sources that cover the SPC, especially [] .
+See several sources that cover the SPC, especially [link] .
 Troubles on the Connotton Valley Railroad in Ohio meant that several locomotives ordered in February 1881 were either deferred, diverted, or cancelled.
 Three were delivered to the CVR (Locobase 11792), but the one originally named Congress Lake was diverted to the West Coast to this northern California narrow-gauge line.

 Charlie Comstock's page notes that the railroad connected the Bay area (first from Newark, then from Alameda) with Santa Cruz "....right under the noses of the Central Pacific .
 Starting out in the Santa Cruz mountains, the SPC RR brought lumber down from the mountains and produce from the farms in Alameda and Santa Cruz counties to the port of Santa Cruz.